 Nice: “How exciting your father gave you the X-Box that you’ve been wanting!
 I can’t wait to see it so you can show me how it works!”
 Or how about, “Of course you can take your favorite new toy to your dad’s home to show him.
 I bet he’ll enjoy playing with it, too!
 Try to remember to bring it home so you can enjoy it here after the holidays.”

 The name of the game here is positive reinforcement.
 By sharing your child’s excitement about their new toys, you are reinforcing the fact that it is okay for them to enjoy the gifts they are given instead of fostering negative feelings about them.

-Contact us at Hallier Lawrence for more information about how you can help your child go through the holidays as they navigate their new family situation.
+Contact us at Hallier Stearns PLC for more information about how you can help your child go through the holidays as they navigate their new family situation.